Emotional Awareness: Creating Female Empowerment And Success

 By Jean Eng

-This past International Women’s Day had me reflecting on a woman’s place in this world and how I, a mother and an owner of a beauty business, can better contribute to the improvement of it.
+This upcoming International Women’s Day has me reflecting on a woman’s place in this world and how I, a mother and an owner of a beauty business, can better contribute to the improvement of it.

 In North America, women enjoy civil rights and freedom of choice.
 Women make up roughly 50% of university graduates.
 There are influential female role models including Nancy Pelosi, Hillary Clinton, and Marissa Mayer.
 We even have books such as Sheryl Sandberg’s Lean In that aim to help women achieve their full potential by sharing personal anecdotes and empowering messages.

 So why do women still make up less than 15% of the leaders in politics and business?